 How can I become a more effective leader?
 One of the most important aspects of being a good leader is understanding different leadership approaches and when each approach is most likely to be effective will help you succeed.

 6 leadership approaches:

-- Visionary: Share a vision
+- Visionary: Share a vision and motivate the team

 - Collaborative: Foster ideas or agreement from the group